Travel Industry After Pandemic ( Covid -19 )

 – Joshua Lederberg, 1958 Nobel Prize

-This pandemic has led to a dramatic loss of human life worldwide and also disrupted the economic and social sectors.
+This pandemic has led to a dramatic loss of human life worldwide and disrupted the economic and social sectors.
 According to a survey by WHO in October 2020, nearly half of the world’s 3.3 billion global workforces are at risk of losing their livelihoods.
 The global economy is seeing one of the worst recessions in the past decade.
-But now after the start of the new year 2021, people are pinning their hopes on vaccines against the coronavirus disease as they look forward to returning to normalcy.
+But now, after the start of the new year in 2021, people are pinning their hopes on vaccines against the coronavirus disease as they look forward to returning to normalcy.

 They started various campaigns such as:

-The events of 2020 completely paralyzed the Travel Industry and will have a profound change in different ways after the Pandemic:
+The events of 2020 completely paralyzed the Travel Industry and will have a profound change in different ways after the pandemic:

-Sustainability will be a driving force
+Sustainability will be a driving force.

-The road trip will kick into high gear
+The road trip will kick into high gear.

-Travel advisors will become indispensable
+Travel advisors will become indispensable.